Was your last boyfriend a real jerk?

 To do this, you must first take yourself out of victim mode and learn how to recognize your patterns clearly, then take action to make different choices in order to break the pattern.

-These are the same strategies that I used myself years ago to move from a pattern of meeting unavailable men and getting heartbroken again and again, to meeting my husband, getting married, and starting a family.
-They are strategies I shared with clients and taught to hundreds of thousands of people over the last 15 years, with tremendous success.
+Move from a pattern of meeting unavailable men and getting heartbroken again and again, to meeting my husband, getting married, and starting a family.

-One of these strategies is learning how to set bold intentions that will help you actively start co-creating with the creative energies of life, as though you were weaving the tapestry of your beautiful love story into existence.
-There are 3 critical components to making such an intention, and you can find out what those are in part one of my program here:Change Your Fate In Love
+Learn to set bold intentions that will help you actively start co-creating with the creative energies of life, as though you were weaving the tapestry of your beautiful love story into existence.

 You aren’t doomed to keep repeating the same sad, heartbreaking patterns in love.
 You certainly aren’t doomed to being alone for the rest of your life.